 Allowing for take-home tests and oral appliances helps manage costs and makes the program more effective than other screening programs.

 Should Your Employees Be Screened?

 With the risks for workplace accidents, including commercial driver accidents, related to sleep apnea, workplace screenings for sleep apnea seem like a better idea every day.
-If you are an employer considering workplace screenings, or a driver who thinks he might have sleep apnea in the Detroit area, please call (248) 480-0085 for an appointment with a sleep dentist at the Michigan Center for TMJ & Sleep Wellness in Troy.
+If you are an employer considering workplace screenings, or a driver who thinks he might have sleep apnea in the Detroit area, please call (248) 480-0085 for an appointment with a sleep dentist at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.